RainTrap341/NorthstarDocs/docs/Wiki/using-northstar/advanced.md

 ## Setting levels using console commands <a href="#set-level" id="set-level"></a>

-{% hint style="warning" %}
+!!! warning
     This section can cause you to mess up your persistence (multiplayer user data) on Northstar if you set your levels too high!
 Make sure to read carefully!
-{% endhint %}

 With everything unlocked, there is no need to set your level to a higher level, but some users may still want to do so.
 In order to this, you'll need to open the in-game console with the `~` button on your keyboard and type in/copy and paste the relevant commands.
 Both of these require `sv_cheats 1` to be enabled on the server you're playing on, easily done by using `sv_cheats 1` in the console in a private match.